pyapp-kit/pydantic-compat/README.md

 Not much! :joy:

-Mostly serves to translate names from one API to another.
+Mostly it serves to translate names from one API to another.
 It backports the v2 API to v1 (so you can v2 names in a pydantic1 runtime), and forwards the v1 API to v2 (so you can use v1 names in a v2 runtime without deprecation warnings).